 The Council has noted several factors that contribute to the increase in proposed asset renewal expenditure arising from its asset data review, condition assessments and update of asset unit rates, useful lives and valuations.
 Predominantly, increased expenditure is driven by increased costs for road surfaces/bases and kerbing.
 The Council's planned renewal expenditure in 2024-25 is mainly attributed to transport assets (including roads, pathways, kerbing, car parks, street lighting and traffic control devices), which accounts for approximately 58.0 percent of the capital renewal program in 2024-25.
-53
+The council is approximately 58.0 percent of the capital renewal program in 2024-25.